Global well - posedness for the defocusing, cubic, nonlinear wave equation in three dimensions for radial initial in $\dot{H}^{s} \times \dot{H}^{s - 1}$, $s > \frac{1}{2}$: Proof of the main theorem

 \end{theorem}

 \emph{Proof:} For a fixed $0 < T' < T$ define

 For a large, fixed constant $C_{1}$, let

 It is clear from H{\"o}lder's inequality in time and the uniform bound on $E(Iu(t))$ that $\mathcal T$ is nonempty.
 Also, by the Lebesgue dominated convergence theorem, $\mathcal T$ is a closed set.
 Therefore, to prove theorem $\ref{tlongtime}$ it suffices to prove that $\mathcal T$ is open in $[0, T]$.
-Next, by the radial Sobolev embedding theorem, there is a bilinear estimate,
+The radial Sobolev embedding theorem implies a bilinear estimate on $[0, T']$ with $T' \in \mathcal T$.